 European Union studies comprise the study of Europe in its entirety with particular emphasis on the European integration process in both its internal and external aspects.
-The discipline also covers the role of the EU in a globalised world and in promoting an active European citizenship and dialogue between people and cultures.
+The discipline also covers the role of the EU in a globalized world and in promoting active European citizenship and dialogue between people and cultures.

 Jean Monnet Activities support the following Actions: